-Earnings Per Common Share:
+(Loss) Earnings Per Common Share:

-Basic earnings per share is calculated in accordance with ASC Topic 260, "Earnings Per Share" (previously reported as SFAS 128), which requires using the average number of shares of common stock outstanding during the year.
-Diluted earnings per share is computed on the basis of the average number of common shares outstanding plus the effect of any outstanding stock options using the "treasury stock method" and convertible debentures using the "if-converted" method.
+Basic (loss) earnings per share are calculated in accordance with ASC Topic 260, "Earnings Per Share", which requires using the average number of shares of common stock outstanding during the year.
+Diluted (loss) earnings per share is computed on the basis of the average number of common shares outstanding plus the dilutive effect of any common stock equivalents using the "treasury stock method".
 Common stock equivalents consist of stock options.